smailux/smailux/README.md

 A highschooler and aspiring Computer Scientist based in Morocco.<br>

-🔭 **I’m currently working on:** Recursive data structures and algorithmic challenges on Project Euler.<br>

 👨‍🎓 **Academic Path:** Final year student in the French Baccalauréat, specializing in **Mathématiques** and **NSI** with option **Mathématiques Expertes**.<br>
 🤖 **Experience:** Participated to the **2025 Imperial Global Summer School** in Data Science and AI.<br>